Terms of Service

 Carve-outs.
 Nothing in these Terms excludes or limits liability that cannot legally be excluded or limited, including liability for bodily or moral injury, or for intentional or gross fault.

 Statutory rights.
-These Terms do not affect rights and remedies that cannot be waived under applicable law.
+These Terms do not affect rights and remedies that cannot be waived under applicable law, including under the Consumer Protection Act (Québec).

-For clarity, any reimbursements or remedies provided under Sections 12–14 are included within (and do not increase) the liability limits set out in this Section 16, to the fullest extent permitted by law.
+For clarity, any reimbursements or resolutions administered under Sections 13 and 14 are included within (and do not increase) the liability limits set out in this Section 16, to the fullest extent permitted by law.

 17. Governing Law and Jurisdiction